-- d.
-Lists and archives kept in the Reference Library of the Antiquities and Monuments Office of the Leisure and Cultural Services Department including archaeological sites, declared monuments, proposed monuments, deemed monuments and recorded historical building & structures identified by the AMO. - e.
-Publications on local historical, architectural, anthropological, archaeological and other cultural studies, such as, Journals of the Royal Asiatic Society (Hong Kong Branch), Journals of the Hong Kong Archaeological society, Antiquities and Monuments Office Monograph Series and so forth. - f.
+- a.
+List of declared monuments protected by the Antiquities and Monuments Ordinance (Chapter 53). - b.
+Graded historic buildings and sites. - c.
+Government historic sites identified by AMO. - d.
+Lists and archives kept in the Reference Library of AMO including sites of archaeological interest, declared monuments, proposed monuments, deemed monuments and recorded historical building & structures identified by AMO. - e.
+Publications on local historical, architectural, anthropological, archaeological and other cultural studies, such as, Journals of the Royal Asiatic Society (Hong Kong Branch), Journals of the Hong Kong Archaeological Society, AMO Monograph Series and so forth. - f.
 Other unpublished papers, records, archival and historical documents through public libraries, archives, and the tertiary institutions, such as the Hong Kong Collection and libraries of the Department of Architecture of the University of Hong Kong and the Chinese University of Hong Kong, Public Records Office, photographic library of the Information Services Department and so forth. - g.
-Any other unpublished archaeological investigation and excavation reports kept by the AMO. - h.
-Historical documents in the Public Records Office, the Land Registry, District Lands Office, District Office and the Hong Kong Museum of History and so forth. - Cartographic and pictorial documents.
-Old and recent maps and aerial photos searched in the Maps and Aerial Photo Library of the Lands Department. - j.
-Existing geological information (for archaeological desk-top research). - k.
+Any other unpublished archaeological investigation and excavation reports kept by AMO. - h.
+Relevant information from AMO's website. - i.
+Historical documents in the Public Records Office, the Land Registry, District Lands Office, District Office and the Hong Kong Museum of History and so forth. - j.
+Cartographic and pictorial documents.
+Old and recent maps and aerial photos searched in the Map and Aerial Photo Library of the Lands Department. - k.
+Existing geological and topographic information (for archaeological desk-top research). - 1.
 Discussion with local informants.